effectivehomeoffice/effectivehomeoffice.com/README.md

 [Simon Harrer](https://twitter.com/simonharrer) is a senior consultant at INNOQ.
 As part of a remote mob, he fights everyday out for simple solutions with domain-driven design, fitting architectures such as microservices or monoliths, and clean code in Java, Ruby or even JavaScript.
 Most recently, he wrote the book [Java by Comparison](https://java.by-comparison.com) that helps Java beginners to write cleaner code through before/after comparisons.

 <img src="images/jochen-avatar.png" alt="Jochen" width="80" style="float:left; padding: 12px">
 [Jochen Christ](https://twitter.com/jochen_christ) is a senior consultant at INNOQ.
-He is an expert for Java technologies and cloud computing.
+He is an expert for Java technologies and cloud architectures.
 He is interested in technical leadership, remote working methods, and badminton.
 Jochen is a speaker at international conferences and enjoys participating in local meetups.

 <div style="clear:both"/>